microsoft/ebpf-for-windows/docs/GettingStarted.md

                  utility functionality.
 * end_to_end.exe: A collection of tests using the Catch framework.
 These tests are also run as part of the Github CI/CD so should always pass.
+* ebpf_client.exe: A collection of program verification tests that exercises the RPC channel from client to ebpfsvc.
+                   These tests are also run as part of the Github CI/CD so should always pass.

 and a few binaries just used for demo'ing eBPF functionality, as in the demo walkthrough discussed below: